hgcl/clara-le/pages/learning/making-solid-shampoo.md

 - So easy to make!
 Basically: mix everything in a _bain-marie_ and knead your mixture by hand with the essential oils.
 - Too many essential oil drops; I would bring it down to max 20 drops.
 - Would mixing only the SCI with the oil first help to melt it completely?
 Using a solid spoon could help to break it down as well.

+_Update 20/10/23: I tested the shampoo and it works great — my hair feels very clean.
+I wonder if it might be a bit too basic though.
+Would mixing in some citric acid make it smoother to use?_